Estonian Academy of Arts: Since 1989

 In 1989, ERKI was renamed Tallinn Art University, marking the start of a new period in the history of the school.
-One of the most prominent Estonian art historians, Prof. Jaak Kangilaski, was elected rector.
+One of the most prominent Estonian art historians, Jaak Kangilaski, was elected rector.
 Reformation of the educational system was begun according to policy changes taking place in higher education of the state.
-The period of study was first reduced to 4,5 years.
+The period of study was first reduced to 4.5 years.
 The course system was preserved, but a new system of credit points was introduced.
-In the course of these changes new levels of education were introduced: diploma, Bachelor's, Master's and Doctorate.
+In the course of these changes new levels of education were introduced: diploma, Bbchelor's, master's, and doctorate.
 In the middle of the 1990s economic crisis general recession increased in the school.
 In 1995 The Tallinn Art University was renamed The Estonian Academy of Arts (EKA).
 The name was certified in 1996.
 International contacts of the school increased greatly: student and teaching staff exchanges, participation in SOCRATES, Leonardo da Vinci, Tempus Phare etc. programmes, organisation of conferences, workshops, festivals etc. Formerly non-existent publication activities were started.
 Development of the academy was supported by the new economic and financial system, which brought along some bad decisions, but which eventually started to pull the school out of the recession.
 One of the main turning points was the provision of a new concept of teaching, which was based on a Western model – lifelong learning or continuous education.
 For this purpose the advanced training of art educators began in 1996.
 The Open Academy of the EKA started its work in 1997.
 The Tallinn School of Conservation was opened as part of the academy.
 Other sub-institutions of the academy include the College of Applied Art, providing an art education for Russian-speaking students, and Academia Non Grata in Pärnu, which extended the teaching area beyond Tallinn.
 New centres were opened for modernisation of studies in 1994: the e-media centre and photography department, as well as new chairs – media art, interdisciplinary arts and protection of cultural heritage.
 An inter-speciality integrated curriculum was created (Faculty of Design, Faculty of Fine Arts).
 From 1997 to 2000, a new and contemporary library was constructed in the school.
 In 1999, The Estonian Academy of Arts joined the SOCRATES/ERASMUS programme.
 In 2002 the curriculum of the EKA was updated according to principles of the Bologna Declaration, bringing them into compliance with the standard system of levels of higher education implemented in the European Union.
 The first students having studied on the basis of the updated curriculum graduated in 2006.
-In 2005 textile artist Prof. Signe Kivi was elected rector of The Estonian Academy of Arts (Minister of Culture of the Republic of Estonia 1999–2001; member of Parliament 2002–2005).
+In 2005 textile artist Signe Kivi was elected rector of The Estonian Academy of Arts (Minister of Culture of the Republic of Estonia 1999–2001; member of Parliament 2002–2005).
 Development of new programmes and strategies started, as a result of which the development programme of The Estonian Academy of Arts for 2006–2010 was certified in the Council of the EKA on January 31, 2006.